Fay identities for polylogarithms on higher-genus Riemann surfaces: The Arakelov Green function and polylogarithms

 \sm

 Higher-genus polylogarithms are obtained by expanding $\mathbf{\Gamma} (x,y; p) $ in \textit{words} $\mw$ consisting of a finite number of letters in the alphabet made up of the letters $a^J$ and $b_I$ for $I,J = 1 , \cdots , h$.
-This expansion requires working in the enveloping algebra of $\mG$ and takes the form, \bea \mathbf{\Gamma} (x,y; p) = \sum_{\mw \in U(\mG)} \mw \, \Gamma (\mw; x,y;p) \eea where the sum is over all different words $\mw$ in the enveloping algebra $U(\mG)$ of $\mG$ including the empty word with $\Gamma (\emptyset; x,y;p)=1$.
+The set $\cW_{ab}$ of all words in the alphabet of letters $a^I, b_I$ closes under the associative concatenation product, has the empty word $\emptyset$ as its neutral element, and is thereby a monoid.
+This expansion requires working in the enveloping algebra of $\mg$ and takes the form, \bea \mathbf{\Gamma} (x,y; p) = \sum_{\mw \in \cW_{ab} } \mw \, \Gamma (\mw; x,y;p) \eea where the sum is over all different words $\mw$ in $\cW_{ab}$, including the empty word with $\Gamma (\emptyset; x,y;p)=1$.
 For a given word $\mw$, the function $\Gamma (\mw; x,y;p)$ is homotopy invariant and referred to as a \textit{higher-genus polylogarithm}.
 Since $\cJ_\text{DHS}(x,p)$ is modular invariant, so is $\boldsymbol{\Gamma}(x,y;p)$, and the polylogarithms $\Gamma (\mw; x,y;p)$ are modular tensors.
 In section \ref{sec:Jmv} below, we shall generalize these polylogarithms to depend on an arbitrary number of variables.

 \sm

 The integral representation of their generating series (\ref{3.int}) implies the following shuffle product rule (see section \ref{sec:fay0} for properties of the shuffle product) on polylogarithms, \bea \Gamma (\mw_1; x,y;p) \, \Gamma (\mw_2; x,y;p) = \sum_{\mw \in \mw_1 \shuffle \, \mw_2} \Gamma (\mw; x,y;p) \eea The polylogarithm $\Gamma (\mw; x,y;p)$ for a word $\mw$ of length $\ell$, may be calculated by expanding the path-ordered integral of (\ref{3.int}) in powers of $\cJ_\text{DHS} $ (with $t_0=x$ in the $n=1$ term), \beq \boldsymbol{\Gamma} (x,y;p) = 1 + \sum _{n=1}^\infty \int _y ^x \cJ_\text{DHS} (t_1,p) \int _y ^{t_1} \cJ_\text{DHS} (t_2,p) \cdots \int _y ^{t_{n-1}} \cJ_\text{DHS} (t_n,p) \eeq retaining only the terms with $n \leq \ell$, and projecting onto the contributions for the word $\mw$.
 Note that the polylogarithm $\Gamma (\mw; x,y;p)$ for a word $\mw$ of length $\ell$ will generically receive contributions from all $n \leq \ell$.